 You must also show that, following your protected activity, you suffered an adverse employment action at work, and the adverse employment action was caused by your protected activity.

-If you feel you have been retaliated against for whistleblowing, we recommend that you contact Fidlon Legal immediately for a free initial consultation.
+If you feel you have been retaliated against for whistleblowing, we recommend that you contact Fidlon Legal immediately for an initial case evaluation.
 Many of the whistleblower protection laws have very short statutes of limitations—as short as 30 days.
 Our attorneys are experienced at handling whistleblower and retaliation claims in Georgia, and will analyze your facts to determine whether you have a valid claim, and then assist you in getting the relief you deserve.

 The following is a summary of the key anti-retaliation and whistleblower protection laws covering Georgia employees:Corporate Whistleblowers